Azure/azure-powershell/src/DataBoxEdge/DataBoxEdge/help/New-AzDataBoxEdgeOrder.md

 ```

 ## DESCRIPTION
 The **New-AzDataBoxEdgeOrder** cmdlet creates a new order for a Data Box Edge device.
 A Data Box Edge device resource needs to be created first before creating an order.
-You can specify details like contact person, company name, email, address etc. as parameters for creating the order.ï¿½
+You can specify details like contact person, company name, email, address etc. as parameters for creating the order.

 ## EXAMPLES